wp-plugins/my-wp-tagcanvas/readme.txt

 = 4.4 =
 1. Added multiple shape selection and fadein-fadeout shape transitions during rotation.
-2. Added an option for usage of customer defined shape.
+2. Added an option for usage of a customer defined shape.
 3. Added new shape: Domes.
 4. Improved shapes Glass and Sandglass.